gertjana/Loraley/README.md

  - optionally configure address/ports in application.conf
  - `sbt run` or
  - `sbt universal:packageBin` to create a zip distribution unpack and run `bin/loraley`
- - Alternative configuration can be passed on the commandline, relative to the current directory
+ - Alternative configuration (samples in conf/) can be passed on the commandline, relative to the current directory
-   - `sbt "run my.conf"`
+   - `sbt "run conf/my.conf"`
-   - `bin/loraley my.conf`
+   - `bin/loraley conf/my.conf`

 run as a cluster
- - create multiple distributions using `sbt universal:packageBin` and put an unique application.conf in each
+ - create multiple distributions using `sbt universal:packageBin` and add a specific configuration for it (see conf/ for examples)
   - enable udp on only one
   - make sure http and hazelcast ports are unique
-  - start all with `bin/loraley`
+  - start all with `bin/loraley conf/specific.conf`

  to do
-  - DONE: allow external config to be passed in
-  - gateway status package support (Storage+API)
+  - gateway status support (Storage+API)
-  - duplication detection
+  - duplication detection (packets can come from multiple gateways)
   - lifecycle management (remove old/stale data)
   - location awareness (should boston data appear on an amsterdam server?)